 File a Complaint

-The Standard Complaint Form must be filed with the UJC within 45 calendar days of the day upon which the complainant knew or should have known the identity of the violator.
+The UJC has a statute of limitations which requires that complaints be filed within 45 calendar days of the day upon which the reporter knew or should have known the identity of the violator.